RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Experiments

-\paragraph{Introduction} For the complex environment, we focus on a recommendation system.
+\paragraph{Introduction} For the cooperative environment, we focus on the recommendation system.
 It reveals unique collaborative behaviors absent in exchange economies.
-First, strong information asymmetry exists, as no single piece of information can accurately predict ratings.
+First, strong information asymmetry exists, as no partial information can accurately predict.
 Second, group decision-making fosters diverse problem-solving approaches, with agents both consuming and contributing information in a feedback loop that enhances recommendations.

-The task is to predict user ratings for specific items by analyzing historical interactions and identifying data patterns.
-This task is challenging for a single-agent system due to the overwhelming amount of scattered and limited essential information.
-In our setting, we divide the background information into several parts and assign each to different agents.
+The task is to predict user ratings for specific items by analyzing historical interactions and detecting trends and correlations in the data.
+This is challenging for a single-agent system due to the overwhelming amount of data, but essential information is scattered and limited.
+In our setting, we divide the background information into three parts and assign each to different agents.
 The agents must then collaborate by exploring, analyzing, exchanging, and synthesizing their information to reach a comprehensive conclusion.

 \paragraph{Dataset} We evaluate MAS performance using the MovieLens-100k dataset \citep{harper2015movielens}.
-The dataset consists of three main tables: \textit{user}, which contains demographic information of all users; \textit{item}, which includes details of all movies, such as title, release date, and genre; and \textit{data}, which holds 100,000 ratings from 943 users on 1,682 movies.
+The dataset consists of information of all users and movies, and the rating history of users on movies.
 Due to resource constraints, we randomly selected 100 examples from the u1.test split for evaluation.
 To simplify the data structure, we pre-processed it into three tables: \textit{basicInfo}, \textit{userHistory}, and \textit{movieHistory}.
-Each table was assigned to a different agent, creating a 3-agent collaboration system.
-The definition and example of each table can be found in Appendix \ref{app:recommendation_system}.
+Each table was assigned to a different agent, creating a 3-agent collaboration system.\footnote{The definition and example of each table can be found in Appendix \ref{app:recommendation_system}.}

 \paragraph{Metrics} We use Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to represent utility $U_r$, assessing the accuracy of predictions compared to the gold rating at round $r$.
 To evaluate MAS performance in the recommendation task, we compare it against two baselines: a simple \textit{Always Guess 4}, which predicts the median regardless of input, and a strong State of the Art (\textit{SoTA}) model from \citet{behera2023collaborative}, which employs collaborative filtering with temporal features.